freenas/freenas-docs/userguide/tasks.rst

 server.
 The opposite end of the connection can be another %brand% system or any other system running rsync.
 In %brand% terminology, an rysnc task defines which data is synchronized between the two systems.
-If you are synchronizing data between two %brand% systems, create the rsync task on the rsync client.
+To synchronize data between two %brand% systems, create the rsync task on the rsync client.

 %brand% supports two modes of rsync operation: